ssukhawani/insynk-frontend-interview-assignment/Description.md

 ### - ( Time taken - 3:00 hrs - 4:00 hrs )

 F)  Now comes the exiting part creating frontend application and making all the functionality live
-  - So i have started with the project scoffholding using create-react-app with typescript template
+  - So i have started with the project scaffolding using create-react-app with typescript template
-  - Added eslint & pretier configurations folling good practise for the project
+  - Added eslint & prettier configurations following good practice for the project
   - Created the basic client routing using react router v6 ( Followed docs as the router v6 is new to me )
-  - Added axis interceptor to intercept request and response object so that i can do necessory client side logging and error handling
+  - Added axis interceptor to intercept request and response object so that i can do necessary client side logging and error handling
   - Created white-labels for all the routing headers at one place using constants file
   - Added toast messages to catch errors & success responses